xaviercallens/flightdelaytuto/tutoSparkFlightDelays/README.md

-# Tuto Spark FLight Delays
+# Tuto Spark Flight Delays

 If you are here, you are supposed to be login into Azure